uc-cdis/cloud-automation/kube/services/fluentd/README.md

 ## AWS Role

-The kubernetes worker nodes require an AWS role that allows fluentd to talk to cloudwatchlog, they need basically list,read, and write access.
+The kubernetes worker nodes require an AWS role that allows fluentd to talk to cloudwatchlog, they need basically list, read, and write access.

 ## fluentd setup